 Making an Unfair Dismissal Claim

-In this article our Employment Solicitors explain what unfair dismissal is, provide examples of unfair dismissal situations, and who is entitled to make an unfair dismissal claim for compensation.
+In this article our Employment Solicitors explain what unfair dismissal is, provide examples of unfair dismissal situations, case studies, and who is entitled to make an unfair dismissal claim for compensation.

 To find out if you have grounds to claim for unfair dismissal, get in touch with our Employment Solicitors for free initial legal advice.

 What is Unfair Dismissal?